Stock of the Day

 Here are some ways that investors could benefit from investing in Coke:

-• The current stock price is around $60, reflecting a stable market position and potential for growth.
+• The current stock price is around $70, which is relatively stable compared to its 12-month high of $74.38, indicating potential for growth.

 CocaCola Bear Case